vSphere Provider¶

 The vSphere provider supports online VM reconfiguration for CPU, memory, and disk resources:

-# Reconfigure VM resources
+# Reconfigure VM resources by changing classRef

 apiVersion: infra.virtrigaud.io/v1beta1